 There are two main types of invoice finance:

 Invoice factoring: where the lender manages your sales and collects the money directly from your customers.

 Invoice discounting: where the lender releases a percentage of the funds before your invoices are paid and gets their money back when the invoice is paid.

 You can get invoice financing from banks, building societies and independent companies that specialise in invoice finance.

 A business cash advance loan is where you borrow money against your future debit or credit card sales.

 For example, you borrow £50,000 to refurbish your restaurant and then pay back 20% of every card transaction until the total cost of the finance is paid back.
 This means you’ll pay back more when takings are higher and less when they’re lower so it’s a flexible way to borrow.

-These loans are a government-backed initiative specifically for startup businesses or existing businesses that have been trading for less than two years in the form of unsecured personal loans.
+These loans are a government-backed initiative specifically for startup businesses or existing businesses that have been trading for less than three years in the form of unsecured personal loans.

 You could borrow between £500 and £25,000 and pay it back over one to five years.
 There’s a fixed rate of interest of 6% per year but no other fees to pay on top of this.

 You can find out more about start up loans by visiting the Start Up Loans website.